oVirt/ovirt-site/source/develop/release-management/features/integration/ovirtappliance.html.md

 To use the appliance proceed as follows:

-1. Download the ova image - <http://jenkins.ovirt.org/user/fabiand/my-views/view/Node/job/ovirt-appliance_engine-3.5_master_merged/>
+1. Download the ova image - See links above under "Current Status"
 2. Either use the ova in combination with hosted-engine or extract the ova image
 3. When the image is booted
     1. When the assistant comes up, set a root password